PokemonGoF/PokemonGo-Bot/README.md

 ## FAQ

+### Does it run automatally?
+    Not yet, still need a trainer to train the script param.
+But we are very close to.
 ### Set GEO Location
     It works, use -l "xx.yyyy,zz.ttttt" to set lat long for location. -- diordache
 ### FLEE